Particle-Network/particle-react-native/particle-base/CONTRIBUTING.md

 To edit the Objective-C or Swift files, open `example/ios/ParticleBaseExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-particle-auth`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-particle-auth` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-particle-base` under `Android`.

 ### Commit message convention